 The rag picker plays a very important part in collection and segregation of waste.
 In India, only 30-60% waste is collected by the ULBs, whereas waste collection by the rag pickers is estimated at 15-25%.
 About 1 million urban poor are engaged in informal waste management sector.
-However, majority SWM initiatives in the country somehow sideline the informal sector in solid waste management.
+However, majority SWM initiatives in the country somehow side-line the in solid informal sector waste management.
 This is in spite of the fact that this sector, if integrated in to the mainstream SWM system of cities and towns can lead to a win-win situation of providing secured livelihoods to the urban poor and reducing expenditure on setting-up high cost energy intensive processing plants.